 Growth of Bahia Marina continued exponentially after 1974.
 The on-site restaurant, Fish Tales, was incorporated in 1983, expanded in 2000, and now boasts coastal cocktails and beach fare to be enjoyed on the dock, at the bar or by the beach.
 The Harman family assumed ownership of both the marina and bar in 1995 and have worked tirelessly to transform the venue into the sportfishing headquarters that it is today.

 “We rent everything from stand-up paddle boards and kayaks to headboats, charters and Cruisin’ Tiki Boats,” says Harman.
 The headboats, Judith M. and Tortuga, can carry up to 85 and 48 anglers, respectively, and offer all the equipment necessary to fish wahoo, bluefish, tuna, mako shark and more.
-Bahia Marina celebrates the biggest catches during its three yearly tournaments – Mako Mania, Flounder Pounder and Poor Girls Open, the world’s largest billfish release tournament for women to benefit breast cancer research.
+Bahia Marina celebrates the biggest catches during its three yearly tournaments – Blues for DU, Flounder Pounder and Poor Girls Open, the world’s largest billfish release tournament for women to benefit breast cancer research.